0xBeppo/0xBeppo/README.md

 ```bash
 $ whoami
 ```
 Hello world!
-My name is Markel Elorza and I'm a Cloud Cybersecurity and SecDevOps Engineer.
+My name is Markel Elorza and I'm a DevOps Engineer and enthusiast.

-I am committed to staying up-to-date with the latest industry trends and advancements in cybersecurity and cloud native technologies.
 Constantly learning and evolving my skills.